rzr/webthing-node/docs/README.md

 url="https://github.com/tizenteam/tizenrt"
 branch="sandbox/rzr/devel/webthing/master"
-git clone --recursive --depth 1 -b "$branch" "$url" ; cd "$project" make demo
+git clone --recursive --depth 1 -b "$branch" "$url" ; cd "$project" make menuconfig # Configure WiFi to connect your hotspot (HowToUseIoTjs.md) make demo # Add tty=/dev/ttyUSB1 # Add this if not detected properly
 ```

-It was tested on ARTIK055s but should be also working on ARTIK053 or ARTIK053s, just overrode machine ie:
+It was tested on ARTIK055s but should be also working on ARTIK053 or ARTIK053s,
+just override machine variable in any make calls

+ie:

     make demo machine=artik053